NEVADA

 (1865 - 1866), near Gerlach

 Originally called Detachment at Granite Creek, the Army occupied the Granite Creek Station after Indians burned it and killed its employees.
+Renamed in 1866.
+The garrison was then transferred to Camp McGarry.
 Located north of town and east of Granite Mountain.

 Camp Deep Hole